dmprotocolai/dungeon-master-protocol/README.md

 - **"The “Dungeon Master” Protocol: Beyond Helpfulness - Constraint-Based Literary Voice in Large Language Models"**
   *Status:* In preparation

-- **"The Dungeon Master Protocol: Building the Bars In Bureaucracy - Procedural Constraint Design for Long-Context Narratives."**
+- **"The Dungeon Master Protocol: Building the Bars In Bureaucracy - Procedural Constraint Design for Long-Context Narratives"**
+  *Status:* In preparation

+- **"The Dungeon Master Protocol: A Systematic Rubric for Evaluating Long-Form Narrative AI"**
   *Status:* In preparation

 *Pre-prints will be linked here upon publication.*